FAIR VALUE MEASUREMENTS

 Level 1 Liabilities: The Company values its public common stock warrants based on the market price of the warrants.

-For trading securities held at the reporting date, the net loss and net gain recorded during the years ended December 31, 2025 and 2024, respectively, were immaterial.
+For trading securities held at the reporting date, net losses recorded during the year ended December 31, 2024 and 2023 were immaterial.

 About Fair Value Disclosures